uoft-lgcu/lgcu.ca/pages/how-to.md

 You can also book these two rooms and the Hank Rogers library room through the front office, please contact {{ site.data.staff.undergrad_admin | lingsite: 'staff' }}.

+Note:
+SS 568 is shared with other members of the department, including faculty and undergrads, all of whom should also book through the front office.
+SS 569 is for use only by grad students.
+Undergrads and faculty should not be using this room.

 ## Get Your Tax Documents

 Since we're both employees and students, the University supplies us with a variety of fun and engaging tax documents, including: